Mirandadaa/mica-gd300/_posts/108-9-1-ae-in-1-hour.md

+## Animation
+We will add simple animation using basic properties such as position, scale and opacity.
+Follow the instructions.

+## Effects
+After Effects has a variety of effects that you can use creatively.
+You can also buy and install third-party effects.
+Multiple effects can work together.

 ## Previewing
 Grab the CTI and scrub through the timeline to make sure everything looks ok.
+Every time you make a big change, you would want to play and see how it looks before proceeding to the next step.

-If you hit `Spacebar`, it will play the preview of your animation.
+If you hit the `Spacebar`, it will play the preview of your animation.
 It will first *pre-render* the animation into the memory of your computer, so the first time it plays, it may be slow or jittery.
 But once the pre-render is finished, you will see a bright green bar at the top of your timeline, it will play in real time, which gives you an accurate preview of the final.